orionop/cargox/README2.md

 #### Identify Waste
 **Endpoint:** `GET /api/waste/identify`

-**Description:** Identifies items that have been marked for disposal or have exceeded their useful life based on expiration dates and usage patterns.
+**Description:** Identifies items that have been marked for disposal or have exceeded their useful life.
+This includes both placed and unplaced items that have expired or reached their usage limit.

 **Query Parameters:**
 - `expirationBefore`: Filter items expiring before given date (YYYY-MM-DD)